 Else retired from coaching duties in 2018 but is now Department Chair of the Equine Studies Program and continues to teach.
 She is also campus liaison to the Montana Center for Horsemanship, meeting with new recruits and serving as primary advisor for Natural Horsemanship students.
 Olie teaches Introduction to Equine Studies, Herd Behavior and oversees internships and student thesis presentations.
 Olie is also faculty adviser to Young Farmers and Ranchers and her club won the Presidential Award.
 She is passionate about agriculture and raises cattle and horses.

 Dr. Layne Carlson has been teaching Equine Science classes at UMW since 2009.
 Prior to this, he owned and operated a busy three veterinarian mixed animal practice in Southwestern Montana for many years.
 Dr. Carlson brings real life experience to the classroom and provides "hands on" opportunities for the students.
 His students perform necropsies, palpate and artificially inseminate a mare, learn about equine dentistry, perform lameness exams and practice equine bandage application along with many other procedures applicable in the equine world.

 Megan is a 2010 graduate of Washington State University College of Veterinary Medicine.
-In 2010, she joined a primarily equine veterinary practice in Corvallis, MT and worked as an Associate Veterinarian in the practice for 5 years.
+In 2010, she joined a mostly equine veterinary practice in Corvallis, Montana and worked as an Associate Veterinarian in the practice for 5 years.
 Megan moved to the Dillon area in the fall of 2015 to take a position at the University of Montana Western as an Assistant Professor of Equine Studies.
-She is honored for the opportunity to be part of Montana Western's equine education program and bring practical experience to the students.
+She is honored for the opportunity to be part of Montana Western's equine education program and to bring practical experience to the students.